wpilibsuite/frc-docs/source/docs/software/basic-programming/robot-code-ci.rst

         - name: Compile and run tests on robot code
           run: ./gradlew build

 Each job has certain steps that will be executed.
 This job has three steps.
-The first steps involves checking out the repository to access the robot code.
+The first step involves checking out the repository to access the robot code.
 The second step involves giving the virtual machine permission to execute gradle tasks using ``./gradlew``.
-The final step runs ``./gradlew build`` to compile and run any unit tests.
+The final step runs ``./gradlew build`` to compile robot code and run any unit tests.

 Adding a Build Status Badge to a README.md File
 -----------------------------------------------